 The state of New Jersey, being one of the original colonies which formed the United States, has seen its share of history, and a large part of its history recently has been focused on Absecon Island, which is the site of the resort town of Atlantic City, one of the best-known cities in the United States.
 Merely the mention of Atlantic City, about 125 miles south of New York City and 60 miles southeast of Philadelphia, brings forth different images for different people.
 Some remember the summer resort town Atlantic City once was, conjuring images of its piers and the Boardwalk; to many others who have never even set foot in the town, the name evokes memories of the streets and places printed on the Monopoly boards most of us grew up with.

-These days, however, a mention of Atlantic City usually brings forth the image of gaming and, more recently, poker.
+These days, however, a mention of Atlantic City usually brings forth the image of gaming and, more recently, poker and legal NJ online casinos.
 After the city started falling on hard times in the 1970’s, the people of New Jersey passed a referendum for a constitutional amendment in 1976, which was followed by the passage of a law in 1977 by the state legislature, making Atlantic City at the time the only area of the United States outside of Nevada to allow casino gaming.
 The Resorts Casino became the first to open its doors in 1978, and remains part of the seaside gaming community to this day, although it does not currently stage live poker.

 Even with the legalization of casino gaming, live poker was not authorized in Atlantic City casinos until June 1993, when the New Jersey state legislature legalized live poker, and even then, according to New Jersey Casino Control Commission public information officer Daniel Heneghan, casinos needed help to get poker off the ground.